EIA Natural Gas Storage Report: This Week's Data

 The EIA Weekly Natural Gas Storage Report is published every Thursday at 10:30 AM ET by the U.S. Energy Information Administration.
 It measures the net change in underground natural gas inventories during the prior week.

-This is the most closely watched weekly fundamental data point in energy markets.
-A larger-than-expected withdrawal is considered bullish for gas (and electricity) prices, while a smaller draw is bearish.
-Because natural gas sets the marginal cost of electricity in most U.S. wholesale power markets โ including PJM, ERCOT, NYISO, ISO-NE, MISO, CAISO, and SPP โ the storage report has direct implications for commercial electricity pricing.
+This is one of the most closely watched weekly fundamental data points in energy markets.
+Large injections can support a looser supply read, while withdrawals or narrowing surpluses can tighten the market read.
+Because natural gas often sets the marginal cost of electricity in wholesale power markets including PJM, ERCOT, NYISO, ISO-NE, MISO, CAISO, and SPP, the storage report has direct implications for gas-indexed electricity risk.
+It is still not a delivered-rate forecast by itself.

 Recent Weekly Reports